Tinbeh97/MovieGenre/README.md

 ## Citation

-If you find these codes usefull please cite following paper:
+If you find these codes usefull, please consider cite following paper: